Robert Maloy: Military service

 In May 1967 he moved to Da Nang Air Base, South Vietnam, where he commanded the 366th Tactical Fighter Wing.
 In October 1967 he was leading an air strike against targets in North Vietnam when his F-4 Phantom was hit.
 He made it to the sea, where he and his pilot ejected and were picked up by an HH-3E helicopter of the 37th Aerospace Rescue and Recovery Squadron.
 He broke his neck during the ejection.

 After recovering from a broken neck, he was assigned in February 1968 as the deputy assistant, Deputy Chief of Staff, Personnel for Military Personnel, Headquarters U.S. Air Force, at the U.S. Air Force Military Personnel Center, Randolph Air Force Base, Texas.

 In February 1970 he was transferred to South Korea, where he assumed command of the 314th Air Division, Fifth Air Force, in May 1970.
 His other responsibilities were: chief, Air Force Advisory Group (MAAG), Korea; commander, Korean Air Defense Sector; commander, Air Forces Korea; and Air Force adviser to the senior member, United Nations Command, Military Armistice Commission, Korea. he was promoted to Major General on 1 August 1970.

 In July 1972 he was transferred to Ramstein Air Base, West Germany, where he assumed command of the Seventeenth Air Force and in October 1972 moved with the Headquarters to Sembach Air Base, West Germany.

 He went to Lackland Air Force Base, Texas, in June 1973 as commander of the Air Force Military Training Center; and in August 1974 assumed duties as vice commander of Air Training Command.

 He retired from the Air Force on 1 September 1975 with the rank of Major General.

 Later life

 Robert Maloy died on 14 November 1995 and is buried at Fort Sam Houston National Cemetery.

 Decorations

-His military decorations and awards include the Distinguished Service Medal; Silver Star; Legion of Merit with four oak leaf clusters; Distinguished Flying Cross; Bronze Star with "V" device; Air Medal with five oak leaf clusters; Army Commendation Medal with oak leaf cluster; Purple Heart; Distinguished Unit Citation Emblem; Republic of Vietnam Honor Medal and the Gallantry Cross with Palm; Chinese Air Force Yeng Hi; and the Republic of Korea Order of National Security Merit Cheon-Su.
+His military decorations and awards include the Distinguished Service Medal; Silver Star; Legion of Merit with four oak leaf clusters; Distinguished Flying Cross; Bronze Star with "V" device; Air Medal with five oak leaf clusters; Army Commendation Medal with oak leaf cluster; Purple Heart; Distinguished Unit Citation Emblem; Republic of Vietnam Honor Medal and Gallantry Cross with Palm; Chinese Air Force Yeng Hi; and the Republic of Korea Order of National Security Merit Cheon-Su.